takuya-takeuchi/OpenJpegDotNet/test/OpenJpegDotNet.UWP.Tests/README.md

-﻿# DlibDotNet.UWP.Tests
+﻿# OpenJpegDotNet.UWP.Tests

-This project aims to test whether DlibDotNet.UWP can pass for **Windows App Certification Kit**.
+This project aims to test whether OpenJpegDotNet.UWP can pass for **Windows App Certification Kit**.

 ## 1. Create certifications

 This project already contains the following files

-* DlibDotNet.cer
+* OpenJpegDotNet.cer
-* DlibDotNet.pvk
+* OpenJpegDotNet.pvk
-* DlibDotNet.pfx
+* OpenJpegDotNet.pfx

 These files are for demonstration.